 Below are the steps you need to do to stop self-pingbacks and trackbacks

 Install and activate the no self-pings WordPress plugin.

-This one plugin does all the job and you don’t need to do anything further.
-There’s no setting to set as this it does only one job:
+This one plugin does all the job, and you don’t need to do anything further.
+There’s no setting to set like this.
+It does only one job:

-I would recommend you to install Akismet plugin as well.
+I would recommend you install the Akismet plugin as well.
 It will help you fight spam comments on your blog.